timliang4/TrackMatch/README.md

 The ```public``` and ```src``` folders contain code for a React web app that allows users to search for songs in the database and find recommendations.
 It is no longer deployed because the API costs money to run.

 Feel free to check out the code!

-## Support

-Encounter an issue?

-If you find a bug or have a feature request, please file an issue or email me at timliang4@gmail.com.
-Or, if you'd like to contribute, feel free to submit a pull request.